7Cav/cScripts/README.md

 Put this in the InitLine of the soldier: `this disableAI 'PATH';` If you whant to lock the AI in standing stance add this as well: `this setUnitPos 'UP';`

-Click on the script command about [setUnitPos](https://community.bistudio.com/wiki/setUnitPos) and [disableAI](https://community.bistudio.com/wiki/disableAI)
+Click on the script command to see more info about [setUnitPos](https://community.bistudio.com/wiki/setUnitPos) and [disableAI](https://community.bistudio.com/wiki/disableAI).